Location Scout Services

 Finding perfect filming locations from Reykjavik to glaciers, volcanoes, and black sand beaches.

-Iceland offers filmmakers some of the most dramatic and otherworldly landscapes on Earth, from the Vatnajökull glacier and Reynisfjara black sand beach to active volcanoes, steaming geothermal fields, the rugged Westfjords, the Snæfellsnes Peninsula, and the highland interior of Landmannalaugar.
-This compact island provides an extraordinary diversity of environments within short driving distances, with 24-hour summer daylight extending filming schedules significantly.
+Here is how this works in practice.
+Iceland gives filmmakers some of the most dramatic and otherworldly landscapes on Earth, from the Vatnajökull glacier and Reynisfjara black sand beach to active volcanoes, steaming geothermal fields, the rugged Westfjords, the Snæfellsnes Peninsula, and the highland interior of Landmannalaugar.
+This compact island gives an extraordinary diversity of environments within short driving distances, with 24-hour summer daylight extending filming schedules significantly.

-Through NeedAFixer, we connect you with location scouts who maintain an extensive database of verified Icelandic locations.
-Our professionals hold established relationships with Film in Iceland, the Icelandic Film Centre, the Environment Agency, and national park authorities, enabling efficient permitting and access to the fragile volcanic landscapes, coastal locations, and geothermal sites that have made Iceland a favourite for productions like Game of Thrones, Interstellar, and Prometheus.
+Here is the short of it.
+Through NeedAFixer, we connect you with location scouts who keep an extensive database of verified Icelandic locations.
+Our pros hold set up relationships with Film in Iceland, the Icelandic Film Centre, the Environment Agency, and national park authorities, enabling efficient permitting and access to the fragile volcanic landscapes, coastal locations, and geothermal sites that have made Iceland a favourite for shoots like Game of Thrones, Interstellar, and Prometheus.

 Location Scouting Expertise